simo1c/GateMeClass/tutorial/readme.md

 ```

 The output of this function will be saved in a variable `res`.

-This object is relatively complex, because it contains different informations.
+This object is relatively complex, it contains different informations accessible with the `$` character:.

 1) labels           (class: character)